yorozuya-2003/SearchBar/README.md

         ```sh
         docker ps
         ```
-    - Copy the container ID of the `searchbar_backend` container.
+    - Copy the container ID of the `searchbar-backend` container.
     - Run the following command to access the container's bash shell:
         ```sh
         docker exec -it <container_id> bash